ray-project/ray/doc/source/rllib/new-api-stack-migration-guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Even though the new API stack still rudimentary supports `TensorFlow <https://tensorflow.org>`__,
-RLlib will soon move to `PyTorch <https://pytorch.org>`__ as the only supported deep learning
+RLlib is moving to `PyTorch <https://pytorch.org>`__ as the only supported deep learning framework.
-framework.

-The following framework-related settings will thus be deprecated when using the new API stack:
+The following framework-related settings are thus being deprecated when using the new API stack:

 .. testcode::